 REC-Businesspark - Investigation of the first Austrian renewable energy community business and industrial park

-In order to achieve the European climate targets, the increased use of renewable energy sources is essential.
-Providing flexibility and digital interconnection in the field of energy supply is necessary to make use of their potentials.
+Due to the increasing share of renewable energy sources and decentralized supply structures in future energy systems as well as the linking of the electricity, heat and transport sector, flexibility and digital interconnection in the area of energy supply will be necessary.
 Buildings and building compounds are suitable for stabilizing the energy supply and will act as active nodes in decentralized energy systems of the future.
 Building compounds, such as business and industrial parks, which usually have above-average energy requirements, will play an important role for this purpose.
+Therefore, the project "REC-Businesspark" aims to conceptualize Austria's first "Renewable Energy Community business and industrial park" with a focus on photovoltaics and hydrogen.
+In order to intelligently link the various forms of energy and technologies (photovoltaics, fuel cells, etc.), an operating model is required, whose development is also a central component of the project.

 Weizer Energie- Innovations- Zentrum GmbH